-We will RAISE awareness, INCREASE recycling and help Manchester Arndale REDUCE the impacts on the environment.
+We will RAISE awareness, INCREASE recycling and help Manchester Arndale REDUCE environmental impact.

 ENERGY - We intend to reduce our energy consumption by using energy saving alternatives where possible, we have already implemented PIR sensors to our back of house and service road lighting and currently looking at changes to our mall lighting.

 WATER - Our toilets, urinals and basins all around the centre for staff, retailers and shoppers use water.
 We have implemented Flush Wisers to reduce water usage in staff and customer toilets and urinals.